-Migrating from an on-premise ERP solution that has been the victim of workarounds and manipulations for years, to a mostly standardized offering, has risks.
-Since nearly every on-premise ERP application environment today is likely customized to some degree, organizations need to be aware that they will likely have to abandon some of the custom business processes they currently utilize – or find another solution to execute those processes.
+Migrating from an on-premise solution that has been customized for years, to a mostly standardized offering, has risks.
+Since nearly every on-premise general ledger application environment today is likely customized to some degree, organizations need to be aware that they will likely have to abandon some of the custom business processes they currently utilize – or find another solution to execute those processes.

+Moving to a cloud solution may also require additional investments in vendor infrastructure for test and development instances.
 When considering the solution price and discount, make sure you understand the surrounding solutions that will be required to get the final capabilities you need.